 Under the 2006 Education Regulations the school is legally required to register students twice daily.
-Registers are marked in the morning between 8.30 and .50am and in the afternoon between 1.40 and 2.00pm.
+Registers are marked in the morning between 8.30 and 8.50am and in the afternoon between 1.20 and 1.40 pm.
 It is essential that all students are registered on both occasions.

-All students should be on the school site for 8:25am and in lesson for 8.25am in preparation for the lesson to start.
-This time is used to make sure students are aware of any changes / arrangements to the day's activities.
+All students should be on the school site for 8:20 am and in lesson for 8.25am in preparation for the lesson to start.
 It is a legal requirement that a register is taken at the start of the day.
 Not only does the process allow us to monitor attendance but also to act as a student checklist in respect of health and safety issues - e.g. Fire Drill.